DING

 Just bad luck I guess

-to be a teenager
+he'd grow upto be a teenager

 walking drunk on PCH